its-anushz/ToDo_List/README.md

 ## Features

-* Add, edit, and delete tasks
+1. Add a task
-* Mark tasks as complete
+2. View tasks
-* Filter tasks by status
+3. Mark a task as done
-* Sort tasks by due date
+4. Quit

 ## Getting Started